Eronmmer/erons.codes/content/posts/2020-12-02---building-react-components-with-chakra-ui.md

 In this article, we'll learn how to create React components with Chakra UI by building a landing page for a Travel Agency.

 There are a number of React Component Libraries that make it easy for developers to build and style React applications in a consistent way.
-Some of these Libraries often come with their own design systems that usually make it difficult for developers to overwrite the default styles or even extend them.
-Others are either not fully accessible or have a high learning curve.
+Some of these libraries come with design systems that make it difficult for developers to override or extend default styles.
+Others are either not accessible or have a high learning curve.

-## Why Chakra UI
+## Why Chakra UI?

-Chakra UI is a component library that makes it very easy to quickly build and style simple, modular and accessible React components by making use of utility style props.
+Chakra UI is a component library that simplifies the process of building and styling simple, modular and accessible React components through the use of utility style props.
 These style props make it easy to override and extend component styles, reduce the need for custom stylesheets and unnecessarily complex media queries.
-With a fairly simple and minimal component API, developers can get started with Chakra UI very quickly.
+Developers can quickly get started with Chakra UI's minimal component API.

 Below is a screenshot of the header from the completed project: